zelenkoff/javascript-battlefield/README.md

-Diffrent kind of javascript tasks for improve my skills.
+Diffrent kind of javascript tasks to improve my skills.